-- 1. Review the safety information beginning on page v, and follow any special handling and installation instructions that come with the replacement battery. - 2.
+- 1. Review the safety information beginning on page v, and "Installation guidelines" on page 9, and follow any special handling and installation instructions that come with the replacement battery. - 2.
 Turn off the server and all attached peripheral devices.
 Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
 Remove the server from the rack; then, remove the server cover (see "Removing the cover and bezel" on page 11).